 All Museum-produced videos in the galleries have captioning.

 Assistive listening devices are available for checkout on a first-come, first-served basis for programs in the multipurpose space.

 For visitors with autism spectrum disorders or sensory sensitivities

 Fidgets and noise-canceling headphones are available for checkout at the welcome desk.

 We invite you to use our smARTguide.
 The smARTguide is a self-guided highlights tour with information about artists and artworks in our galleries, plus questions for close-looking.
 A transcript is available on the smARTguide page.

 Service animals trained to do work or perform tasks for people with disabilities are welcome.
 Pets and comfort animals are not considered service animals under the Americans with Disabilities Act and are not permitted in the Museum.

-Connections is a new arts-based program serving community-dwelling adults with mild to moderate memory loss and their care partners.
+Connections is an arts-based program serving community-dwelling adults with mild to moderate memory loss and their care partners.
 Led by specially trained Museum staff, contractors, and volunteers, each monthly Connections program includes a guided gallery conversation and a related activity.
 Space is limited, and reservations are required; call 828.253.3227 x122.
 Read more about Connections here.